alexThePolytech/OS-9/README.md

 # OS-9
-The repo for 9th lab iт Operational Systems discipline of Lviv Polytechnic
+The repo for 9th lab in Operational Systems discipline of Lviv Polytechnic